l-with/ansible-role-hetzner-dns/README.md

 - `hetzner_dns_record_ttl`: 600
 the ttl for the dns record

+- `hetzner_dns_record_delete`: no
+if the record should be deleted instead of creating
-## Create or update
+## Create, delete or update
 The dns record is identified by
 - `hetzner_dns_api_token`
 - `hetzner_dns_zone_name`
 - `hetzner_dns_record_name`
 - `hetzner_dns_record_type`

-If the dns record is found, it will be updated, otherwise it will be created.
+If the dns record is found, it will be updated, otherwise it will be created or deleted depending on `hetzner_dns_record_delete`.